 Zainab joined Watsi on September 3rd, 2015.
-Five years ago, Zainab became the 1446th member to automatically support a new Watsi patient every month.
-Since then, 4,501 more people have become monthly donors!
-Zainab's most recent donation traveled 5,900 miles to support Saw Eh, a refugee from Thailand, to fund a fracture repair on his right leg so he can walk again.
+Seven years ago, Zainab joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zainab's most recent donation traveled 5,900 miles to support Pwey, a 72-year-old man from Thailand, to fund lens replacement surgery.